- Mission & vision

 If any of these ideas resonate with you, the London Thing Library is for you!

 The London Thing Library is perfect for the weekend warrior looking to tackle projects around the house.
 It is perfect for the prepper, with lots of food storage equipment to store fresh foods for longer.
 It is perfect for the gardener whether you need an extra shovel or equipment to turn your bounty into jam or pickles.
 With workshops and events, you can learn about things that interest you and borrow the things you'll need to see them through.
 Whatever your hobby is, the London Thing Library is here to support you!

 We also strive to support those who lack access to home equipment that other Londoners may take for granted.
 The London Thing Library helps eliminate barriers to accessing equipment that may be too expensive, heavy or large, by allowing people to borrow it as needed.

-The London Thing Library will be housed in the same building as Reimagine Co's package-free grocery store at 206 Piccadilly Street in downtown London, Ontario.
-You will be able to reserve tools online and pick them up during certain hours.
+The London Thing Library is housed in the same building as Reimagine Co's package-free grocery store at 206 Piccadilly Street in downtown London, Ontario.

 For a monthly membership fee, you will be able to borrow several things at once, for up to a week at a time.
-There will be reduced rates for students, seniors and those on a low income, as well as gifted memberships distributed through partner organizations.
+There is a reduced rate for those on a low income.

 The Thing Library's lending function will be paired with training workshops for all skill levels, repair café events, and other events and programs that facilitate skill-sharing among community members to build resilience and belonging.